 - changes in sleeping patterns

-- waking too early or being unable to fall back to sleep
+- waking too early or being unable to go back to sleep

 - loss of energy

-- lifestyle choices that may lead to weight gains, such as lack of exercise or an unhealthful diet
+- Lifestyle choices that may lead to weight gains, such as lack of exercise or a diet that contains too much processed or junk food.

-- sleep disruption from complications of being overweight, such as sleep apnea
+- Sleep disruption from some complications of being overweight, such as sleep apnea.

 How to manage diabetes fatigue